Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - field: `number|string`
-  >the column of which the field has to be returned.
+  >The column of which the field has to be returned.
 Can be the column name or a numeric index.

 Return type: `any`